Writing College Application Essays

 There are plenty of resources on the web for college application essay examples, including:

 If you found this information insightful, be sure to sign up for ScholarshipPoints today!
-We have given away more than $1,000,000 to date, and award three $1,000 scholarships every month and four $10,000 scholarships every year.
+We have given away more than $1,000,000 to date, and award three $1,000 scholarships and one $2,500 scholarship every month.